 HEALTH INSURANCE IS KEY

-If you’re considering pregnancy, it’s extremely important that you have health insurance, which can cover anywhere from 25 to over 90 percent of these costs.
-With the state of health care currently in limbo, you’d be wise to have insurance before you get pregnant, and to do a deep-dive into what is covered for maternity care and what isn’t.
+The only thing you can be sure of when it comes to baby costs is that if you’re considering pregnancy, it’s extremely important that you have health insurance, which can cover anywhere from 25 to over 90 percent of the costs.
+Not only is it wise to have insurance before you get pregnant, but you should also do a deep dive into what is covered for maternity care and what isn’t.
 You’ll be thankful when those bills start rolling in.

-In addition, know what tests are and aren’t covered.
+In addition, know what tests are and are not covered.
 Insurance will often cover genetic testing for moms who are at-risk or 35 and older, but may not for younger moms.
-If those tests are important for you, make sure to budget for them.
+If those tests are important to you, make sure to budget for them.

-One tip you probably wouldn’t consider: Bring your own over-the-counter medications, such as painkillers.
-Hospitals can charge $20 a pill for these basics.
+One tip you probably wouldn’t consider: Bring your own over-the-counter medications.
+Did you know that hospitals could charge $15 for just one Tylenol pill?
 Just be sure to let your doctor know so he or she can make sure they play well with anything you’re prescribed.

 Below is a cost cheat sheet to help you prepare.